 Other Important Features of a Trust

-There are other estate planning tools and instruments that you can use to create your desired roadmap.
+There are other estate planning tools that you can use to create your desired roadmap.

 But what makes the trust entirely unique?

 Flexibility, which no other tool can replicate.

 Here are some of the various features of a trust: